asagi4/comfyui-prompt-control/README.md

 For things (ie. the code imports) to work, the nodes must be cloned in a directory named exactly `ComfyUI_ADV_CLIP_emb`.

-## Nodes

-### PromptToSchedule
-Parses a schedule from a text prompt.
-A schedule is essentially an array of `(valid_until, prompt)` pairs that the other nodes can use.

-### FilterSchedule
-Filters a schedule according to its parameters, removing any *changes* that do not occur within `[start, end)` as well as doing tag filtering.
-Always returns at least the last prompt in the schedule if everything would otherwise be filtered.

-`start=0, end=0` returns the prompt at the start and `start=1.0, end=1.0` returns the prompt at the end.

-### ScheduleToCond
-Produces a combined conditioning for the appropriate timesteps.
-From a schedule.
-Also applies LoRAs to the CLIP model according to the schedule.

-### ScheduleToModel
-Produces a model that'll cause the sampler to reapply LoRAs at specific steps according to the schedule.

-This depends on a callback handled by a monkeypatch of the ComfyUI sampler function, so it might not work with custom samplers, but it shouldn't interfere with them either.

-### PCSplitSampling
-Causes sampling to be split into multiple sampler calls instead of relying on timesteps for scheduling.
-This makes the schedules more accurate, but seems to cause weird behaviour with SDE samplers.
-(Upstream bug?)

-## Older nodes

-- `EditableCLIPEncode`: A combination of `PromptToSchedule` and `ScheduleToCond`
-- `LoRAScheduler`: A combination of `PromptToSchedule`, `FilterSchedule` and `ScheduleToModel`

 ## Cutoff node integration

 If you have [ComfyUI Cutoff](https://github.com/BlenderNeko/ComfyUI_Cutoff) cloned into your `custom_nodes`, you can use the `CUT` keyword to use cutoff functionality